-The Foxton Neighbourhood Plan has given the chance for all residents and businesses to have their say on future development within the parish and influence how their neighbourhood evolves.
-By working together, we have ensured that the area develops in a way that meets the needs of everyone.
+The Foxton Neighbourhood Plan offers the chance for all residents and businesses to have their say on future development within the parish and influence how their neighbourhood evolves.
+By working together, we can ensure that the area develops in a way that meets the needs of everyone.